Advanced Micro Devices (NASDAQ:AMD) Shares Down 2.9% – Here’s What Happened

 Analysts Set New Price Targets

-Several research analysts recently weighed in on the company.
-Truist Financial set a $130.00 price target on Advanced Micro Devices in a research report on Wednesday, February 5th.
-Roth Capital set a $140.00 price target on shares of Advanced Micro Devices in a research report on Wednesday, February 5th.
-Melius Research reissued a “hold” rating and set a $129.00 target price (down from $160.00) on shares of Advanced Micro Devices in a research note on Tuesday, January 28th.
-Piper Sandler restated an “overweight” rating on shares of Advanced Micro Devices in a research note on Wednesday, February 19th.
-Finally, UBS Group set a $175.00 price target on Advanced Micro Devices in a research report on Wednesday, February 5th.
-Two analysts have rated the stock with a sell rating, ten have issued a hold rating, eighteen have given a buy rating and three have given a strong buy rating to the company.
-According to MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $152.72.
+A number of equities research analysts recently commented on AMD shares.
+Summit Insights upgraded shares of Advanced Micro Devices to a “hold” rating in a report on Tuesday, February 4th.
+Jefferies Financial Group cut Advanced Micro Devices from a “buy” rating to a “hold” rating and reduced their price objective for the stock from $135.00 to $120.00 in a research report on Thursday.
+KeyCorp dropped their target price on Advanced Micro Devices from $150.00 to $140.00 and set an “overweight” rating on the stock in a research report on Wednesday, February 5th.
+Piper Sandler reaffirmed an “overweight” rating on shares of Advanced Micro Devices in a research report on Wednesday, February 19th.
+Finally, Hsbc Global Res downgraded shares of Advanced Micro Devices from a “strong-buy” rating to a “moderate sell” rating in a report on Wednesday, January 8th.
+Two investment analysts have rated the stock with a sell rating, ten have given a hold rating, eighteen have given a buy rating and three have given a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average target price of $152.72.

 Advanced Micro Devices Stock Performance

-Advanced Micro Devices (NASDAQ:AMD – Get Free Report) last released its earnings results on Tuesday, February 4th.
+Advanced Micro Devices (NASDAQ:AMD – Get Free Report) last posted its quarterly earnings data on Tuesday, February 4th.
 The semiconductor manufacturer reported $1.07 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $1.07.
-Advanced Micro Devices had a return on equity of 7.42% and a net margin of 6.36%.
-On average, equities analysts forecast that Advanced Micro Devices, Inc. will post 3.87 EPS for the current year.
+Advanced Micro Devices had a net margin of 6.36% and a return on equity of 7.42%.
+Equities analysts anticipate that Advanced Micro Devices, Inc. will post 3.87 EPS for the current year.

-In other Advanced Micro Devices news, EVP Philip Guido purchased 4,645 shares of Advanced Micro Devices stock in a transaction dated Friday, February 7th.
-The stock was acquired at an average cost of $107.56 per share, with a total value of $499,616.20.
-Following the acquisition, the executive vice president now directly owns 33,522 shares of the company’s stock, valued at $3,605,626.32.
+In other news, EVP Philip Guido bought 4,645 shares of the firm’s stock in a transaction on Friday, February 7th.
+The shares were purchased at an average cost of $107.56 per share, with a total value of $499,616.20.
+Following the acquisition, the executive vice president now directly owns 33,522 shares in the company, valued at $3,605,626.32.
 This represents a 16.09 % increase in their ownership of the stock.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Insiders own 0.73% of the company’s stock.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+0.73% of the stock is currently owned by company insiders.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-KLP Kapitalforvaltning AS acquired a new position in shares of Advanced Micro Devices during the 4th quarter worth $65,897,000.
-State Street Corp grew its holdings in Advanced Micro Devices by 2.3% during the 3rd quarter.
-State Street Corp now owns 70,170,271 shares of the semiconductor manufacturer’s stock valued at $11,513,538,000 after purchasing an additional 1,580,035 shares in the last quarter.
-Geode Capital Management LLC increased its stake in Advanced Micro Devices by 1.3% during the 3rd quarter.
-Geode Capital Management LLC now owns 34,243,843 shares of the semiconductor manufacturer’s stock worth $5,597,337,000 after buying an additional 441,924 shares during the period.
-Enzi Wealth acquired a new position in Advanced Micro Devices in the 4th quarter worth $569,000.
-Finally, Welch Group LLC boosted its position in Advanced Micro Devices by 6.3% in the 4th quarter.
-Welch Group LLC now owns 50,466 shares of the semiconductor manufacturer’s stock valued at $6,179,000 after buying an additional 2,981 shares during the last quarter.
+A number of large investors have recently modified their holdings of AMD.
+KLP Kapitalforvaltning AS acquired a new stake in Advanced Micro Devices in the fourth quarter valued at about $65,897,000.
+State Street Corp lifted its holdings in shares of Advanced Micro Devices by 2.3% in the third quarter.
+State Street Corp now owns 70,170,271 shares of the semiconductor manufacturer’s stock worth $11,513,538,000 after acquiring an additional 1,580,035 shares during the last quarter.
+Geode Capital Management LLC boosted its stake in shares of Advanced Micro Devices by 1.3% in the 3rd quarter.
+Geode Capital Management LLC now owns 34,243,843 shares of the semiconductor manufacturer’s stock valued at $5,597,337,000 after purchasing an additional 441,924 shares in the last quarter.
+Enzi Wealth bought a new stake in shares of Advanced Micro Devices during the 4th quarter valued at approximately $569,000.
+Finally, Welch Group LLC increased its position in Advanced Micro Devices by 6.3% during the 4th quarter.
+Welch Group LLC now owns 50,466 shares of the semiconductor manufacturer’s stock worth $6,179,000 after purchasing an additional 2,981 shares in the last quarter.
 Institutional investors and hedge funds own 71.34% of the company’s stock.

 About Advanced Micro Devices